-PREA6230/6330 Technological Application for Bible Study & Preaching: Logos Bible Software (2 or 3 hours) Phelps, Price
+PREA6330 Technological Application for Bible Study & Preaching: Logos Bible Software (3 hours)

 This course is designed to teach the current Logos Bible Software program for Bible study and sermon preparation.
 The focus will be on teaching participants how the program works, how to configure it to retrieve needed information, and how to use it in Bible study and sermon preparation.
 Special attention will be given to the ability to navigate, customize, and search the Logos software, for preparing templates, handouts to use in Bible study and sermon preparation.
 Resources like commentaries, Greek and Hebrew language tools, as well as other reference works will be examined and integrated into the Bible study process.